- Date: April 28, 2019 (Sun)

 Prof. Edl Schamiloglu

-Univ. of New Mexico, Mexico
+Univ. of New Mexico, USA

 The invention of the cavity magnetron in 1940 and the subsequent development of radar and industrial applications are considered a "major innovation" according to the definition often used by technology historians.
 Today, industrial cavity magnetrons abound and routinely operate reliably with beam-to-microwave conversion efficiencies exceeding 80%.
 This lecture will review crossed-field devices arcing from the cavity magnetron in 1940 to the relativistic magnetron which in recent simulations have suggested operating with 92% efficiency.